-My wife Natalie returned from a shopping trip to Kingston today and reported that Marks & Spencer no longer sell full length dressing gowns 10k Instagram followers.
+My wife Natalie returned from a shopping trip to Kingston today and reported that Marks & Spencer no longer sell full length dressing gowns.

-This is for health and safety reasons following complaints from customers who have tripped on the ends of their dressing gowns and hurt themselves, look into the win loss analysis consulting.
+This is for health and safety reasons following complaints from customers who have tripped on the ends of their dressing gowns and hurt themselves.

-I travel by train to work and am daily regaled with automated announcments while waiting at the platform, particularly at Clapham Junction.
+I travel by train to work and am daily regaled with automated announcements while waiting at the platform, particularly at Clapham Junction.
 These announcements are rather good, and cleverly seem to be on a separate system to the display boards, so that if one fails, the other will continue to function.
-Normally the announcements consist of something like, look into get virtual services.
+Normally the announcements consist of something like

 The train on Platform 13 is the Brighton service, calling at East Croydon, Gatwick Airport, some other place or other and Brighton.

-in an extremely realistic voice, presumably by an actor who must have spent several weeks reading out the names of stations and numbers and pieces of sentences to be joined together later by computer prior to announcement, learn about these playground painting companies.
+in an extremely realistic voice, presumably by an actor who must have spent several weeks reading out the names of stations and numbers and pieces of sentences to be joined together later by computer prior to announcement.

 What tickles me is when there is a delay and the voice says something like